-I began collecting bobbing head dolls around 1991 when it became obvious to me and my 11-year-old son, that collecting sports cards was getting out of hand.
-Between all the new card companies, the “rookie” and “insert set” craze, my son and I could not keep up with all the new cards.
+I began collecting bobbing head dolls in 1995 when it became obvious to me, that collecting sports cards was getting out of hand.
+Between all the new card companies that started in 1990, the “rookie” and “insert set” craze, my 11-year-old son and I could not keep up with all the new cards.

 I had collected hockey cards since the late sixties.
-On one of my card searching trips to a show in Cleveland, Ohio in the early 1990’s, I purchased a Chicago Black Hawks Hockey Mini from a dealer friend of mine.
-It had been autographed by the great Bobby Hull with a gold colored Sharpie pen.
+On one of my card searching trips to a show in Cleveland, Ohio in 1995, I purchased a Chicago Black Hawks Hockey Mini from a dealer friend of mine.
+It had been autographed by the great Bobby Hull with a gold-colored Sharpie pen.
 I thought it was an interesting item.
 It also seemed like a perfect item to add to my hockey collection.

 Over time my collecting transitioned to restoration.
-At first I experimented with my own dolls and then branched out to offering my services to fellow bobbing head doll collectors.
+At first, I experimented with my own dolls and then branched out to offering my services to fellow bobbing head doll collectors.
 I would like to make particular mention of a person who was very instrumental in getting me involved in doll restoration.
 This individual taught me a lot about the restoration process.
 His name was Larry Reed aka the BOBBIN DOCTOR.
-I first met Larry in 1999 and at that time he was well known as the “go to” person for paper mache bobbing head doll restoration.
+I first met Larry in 1999 and at that time he was well known as the “go to” person for papier Mache bobbing head doll restoration.
 He had a great reputation in the hobby.
-He did great work and he was a wonderful man with a down home character.
-Unfortunately he passed away in 2006.
+He did great work, and he was a wonderful man with a down home character.
+Unfortunately, he passed away in 2006.

 MY ORIGINAL WEBSITE (http://www.frontiernet.net/~hknodder/Index.shtml) WAS STARTED AUGUST 19, .2001